-These videos show the culmination of 4 months of hard work around the property – from clearing away sheds, greenhouse and decking, digging up old patio and hardcore underneath, to constructing new storm drains, digging a foot down the old grass to try and remove all the weeds, copious amount of soil and rubble removed from the area (all of which was sieved and sorted into top soil and hardcore and used back into the garden), to the filling of 4 x 12 yard skips – that got us to a blank canvas!
+These videos show the culmination of 4 months of hard work around the property – from clearing away sheds, greenhouse and decking, digging up old patio and hardcore underneath, to constructing new storm drains, digging a foot down the old grass to try and remove all the weeds, copious amount of soil and rubble removed from the area (all of which was sieved and sorted into topsoil and hardcore and used back into the garden) to the filling of 4 x 12-yard skips – that got us to a blank canvas!

-During the long days of hauling soil and slabs, it felt like the time of seeding the lawn, planning where to place plants, buying pots and painting accessories was a world away but eventually that time came, the layout planning and details of placing accessories really did feel like the icing on the cake.
+During the long days of hauling soil and slabs, it felt like the time of seeding the lawn, planning where to place plants, buying pots and painting accessories was a world away but eventually, that time came, the layout planning and details of placing accessories really did feel like the icing on the cake.

-From a very tired and shabby looking garden, to an area that gives the impression of space and yet privacy with a low maintenance patio and decking edged area ideal for entertaining or for just sitting on the bench with a glass of wine watching the birds make themselves at home on their new bird table.
+From a very tired and shabby looking garden to an area that gives the impression of space and yet privacy with a low maintenance patio and decking edged area ideal for entertaining or for just sitting on the bench with a glass of wine watching the birds make themselves at home on their new bird table.

 The videos are shot during the day and evening.
-The first one highlights the garden lighting at night showing the deck lights used along the patio and in the bottom of the sleeper wall.
+The first one highlights the garden lighting at night showing the deck lights used along with the patio and in the bottom of the sleeper wall.
 Whilst illuminating the decking when dark, they are not intrusive, we also used a couple of lanterns to enhance the plants.
 Low voltage led lights are also used to illuminate the trees at the bottom of the garden.
 There is also a wall washer used to show off the brickwork.
-All of the lights are on timers and can also be remotely controlled from a smart phone so no need to remember to switch them on.
+All of the lights are on timers and can also be remotely controlled from a smartphone so no need to remember to switch them on.

-Would we do this again? hell yes but with our eyes open wide with the realisation of the amount of work involved, the time commitment but the knowledge that the end was well worth the effort.
+Would we do this again? hell yes but with our eyes open wide with the realization of the amount of work involved, the time commitment but the knowledge that the end was well worth the effort.